Naval Medical Center Camp Lejeune welcomes first baby of 2022

 |1

-This work, Naval Medical Center Camp Lejeune welcomes first baby of 2022, by NMCCL Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Medical Center Camp Lejeune welcomes first baby of 2022 [Image 2 of 2], by NMCCL Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT